 Formerly Art Source.
 Offers broad coverage of art topics, including painting, photography, sculpture advertising art, art history, film, graphic arts, industrial design, interior design archaeology, architecture, decorative arts, folk art, textiles and more.
 Full text access to over 630 art and design journals with coverage from 1929 to the present.

 A full text scholarly database of 150 titles focused on the arts and humanities.
 The Arts & Sciences III collection includes articles from journals on the history and study of art and architecture, film studies, language and literature, music, folklore, performing arts, and religion.

 Documents artistic traditions across many time periods and cultures including architecture, painting, sculpture, photography, decorative arts, and design.
 Digital images come from museums, archaeological teams, photo archives, slide collections, and art reference publishers.
 The collection is over 2+ million images and continues to grow.
 Users must create a personal account.

-Kanopy is a streaming video platform with a "Netflix-like" user experience and a broad selection of over 30,000 documentaries, feature films and training videos from thousands of producers.
-Films can be watched from anywhere, anytime by all current students, faculty, and staff.
-Only licensed films will be available when library budget is met.
+Kanopy is a streaming video platform with a "Netflix-like" user experience and a broad, curated selection of documentaries, indie movies, classics, feature films and training videos.
+Films can be watched from anywhere, anytime by current students, faculty, and staff.